Transporting Your Baby: Guidelines for Parents, Family and Whānau - HE2323

 What can we transport our baby in?

 Your baby can travel in the car with you.
-Your baby is able to be transported in a baby seat, in a Moses basket (some hospitals in New Zealand have baskets that are supplied by Sands groups or are their own), in a cocoon, in a bassinette or in a little casket or coffin.
+Your baby is able to be transported in a baby seat, in a Moses basket (some hospitals in New Zealand have these available), in a cocoon, in a bassinette or in a little casket or coffin.
 The important thing is to secure the baby during the trip.
-However, you may decide to carry baby yourself in your arms (perhaps wrapped in a shawl or blanket); this is a choice you can make as it does not contravene any regulations.
-If you do choose to hold your baby, it is important to remember that the necessary documentation is best to be carried on or near the baby.
+You may also decide to carry baby yourself in your arms (perhaps wrapped in a shawl or blanket); this is a choice you can make as it does not contravene any regulations.
+If you do choose to hold your baby, it is important to have the necessary documentation near the baby.

 What if we want to transport our baby by plane?